jamesspearsv/cv-builder/README.md

   - [ ] Display at an unordered list
 - [x] Add ability to edit work and education entries
 - [ ] Add ability to remove entries
-- [ ] Add drag/drop cv reordering ability
+- [x] Add drag/drop cv reordering ability
+  - [ ] Add styling for various drag events
 - [ ] Add error catching and validaiton to builder components